 You may get several anti-rejection medicines at first.
 The doses of these medicines may change often, depending on your response.
 Because anti-rejection medicines affect the immune system, you will be at higher risk for infections.
 It's important to keep a balance between preventing rejection and making you very susceptible to infection.

 Some of the infections you will be especially susceptible to include oral yeast infection (thrush), herpes, and respiratory viruses.
-You should avoid contact with crowds and anyone who has an infection, especially for the first few months after your surgery.
+Avoid contact with crowds and anyone who has an infection, especially for the first few months after your surgery.

 Regular dental care also is important.
 Your healthcare provider or dentist may prescribe antibiotics before any dental work to help prevent infections.